Myterian/ssms/README.md

 # Screen Space Mulit Scatter for Unity's Post Processing Stack v2
-Post Processing Effect that mimics light getting scattered though fog.
+Post Processing Effect that mimics light getting scattered though fog for your moody atmosphere or cold morning scene or whatever you can think of.

 Based on the [Keijiro Takahashi's Streak Effect](https://github.com/keijiro/Kino) and [SSMS by OCASM](https://github.com/OCASM/SSMS).